TOP ＞ About Us ＞ Leadership ＞ Managing Directors

 Mr. Kodama, a Japanese Certified Public Accountant, holds a Bachelor of Commerce from Keio University and completed London Business School CFP.
 Advisor to the Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF).

 Jun Matsumoto has specialized in transportation and tourism industries at IGPI and has led various business growth and turnaround projects.
-He is the CEO of Michinori Holdings, Inc., the President of Northern Iwate Transportation, Inc., and Jodogahama Park Hotel, Inc. He is also the Chairman of Fukushima Transportation, Inc., Ibaraki Transportation Co., Ltd., Kanto Transportation, Inc., Aizu Bus Co., Ltd. and Shonan Monorail Co., Ltd. He was previously Managing Director at IRCJ, where he led turnaround projects at Kyushu Industrial Transportation, Kanto Transportation, Aviva and Tsumatubishi.
-Prior to joining IRCJ, he worked for Japan Leasing and served as general manager.
-He also managed investment activities at GMAC Japan.
+He is the Group CEO of Michinori Holdings, Inc., and the President of Northern Iwate Transportation, Inc., and The Park Hotel Jodogahama, Inc. He is also the Chairman of Fukushima Transportation, Inc., Ibaraki Transportation Co., Ltd., Kanto Transportation, Inc., Aizu Bus Co., Ltd., Shonan Monorail Co., Ltd., Toya Transportation, Inc. and Hitachi Electric Railway & Transport Service.
+He was previously Managing Director at IRCJ, where he led turnaround projects for transportation companies and a department store.
+Prior to joining IRCJ, he managed investment activities at GMAC Japan.

 He graduated from Sophia University, Faculty of Law.
-Member of Reconstruction Promotion Committee, Reconstruction Agency.
+He is a member of Reconstruction Promotion Committee, Reconstruction Agency Japan.

 Shunsuke Numata joined IGPI after working for Ernst & Young Advisory.
-He has a strong background, particularly in manufacturing industry.
-He specialized in coaching and deploying improvement work within organizations, deploying “Gemba Kaizen” in the areas of product design and manufacturing strategy, operation optimization, profitability improvement.
-At IGPI, his advisory and execution support specializes in short-term profitability recovery as well as mid/long term global transformation of design and manufacturing processes which successfully reinforces competitiveness of various manufacturing companies.
+He has a strong background, particularly in the manufacturing industry.
+He specialized in coaching and deploying improvement work within organizations, deploying “Gemba Kaizen” in the areas of product design and manufacturing strategy, operation optimization, and profitability improvement.
+At IGPI, his advisory skills and execution support specialize in short-term profitability recovery as well as mid/long-term global transformation of design and manufacturing processes which successfully reinforces competitiveness of various manufacturing companies.
 Also, he supports clients in establishing global operations especially in Asia.

-He holds MBA from Case Western Reserve University.
+He holds an MBA from Case Western Reserve University.

-Shin Okada is a leading professional in IGPI’s infrastructure-related business, with the extensive experience as an engineer, investment professional and turn-around manager from government highway agency (NEXCO), Mitsubishi Trust and Banking Corporation of New York, Accenture, and Macquarie Capital Securities.
-He currently serves as Senior Advisor at Japan PFI/PPP Association and as Executive Officer at New Kansai International Airport Company.
+Shin Okada is a leading professional in IGPI’s infrastructure-related business, with extensive experience as an engineer, investment professional and turn-around manager at the government highway agency (NEXCO), Mitsubishi Trust and Banking Corporation of New York, Accenture, and Macquarie Capital Securities.
+He also served as an Executive Officer at New Kansai International Airport Company.
+He is the COO of IGPI Concessions, Inc. and Senior Advisor at Japan PFI/PPP Association.

 He holds an MBA from Columbia Business School (Fulbright Scholar), which included an MBA exchange to Rotterdam School of Management, and BS & MS degrees (Civil Engineering) from Kyoto University.

-He holds ME from the Tokyo Institute of Technology and MSc in e-commerce from Carnegie Mellon University.
+He holds ME from the Tokyo Institute of Technology, MSc from Carnegie Mellon University, and SEP from Stanford University.

 He received BA in Law from Keio University and earned master’s degree from the Washington University in St. Louis, School of Law.